gobeyondidentity/developer-docs/docs/workflows/api-token.md

 }
 ```

-### Request: Listing access tokens for an application
+### Request: Listing Access Tokens for an Application

 In this case, the application is both the issuer and the subject of the token,
 which is why it needs to be in the request twice.